Refinable modeling for unbinned SMEFT analyses: Top quark pair production in the 2l channel

-We also consider event simulation at the SM parameter point with the alternative \POWHEG generator, providing a similarly sized event sample of the $\ttbar(2\ell)$ process at NLO accuracy in the strong coupling constant.
-As described in Sec.~\ref{sec:2-point-alternatives}, and despite the caveats mentioned there, we associate a nuisance parameter $\nu_{\textrm{POW}}$ with the alternatives where $\nu_{\textrm{POW}}=0$ corresponds to simulation with \MGvATNLO and $\nu_{\textrm{POW}}=1$ corresponds to simulation with \POWHEG.
-Thus, we have $\mathcal{V}=\{1\}$ which allows us to train a single-parameter linear surrogate for the (log-) DCR, denoted by $\hat S_{\textrm{POW}}(\bx|\nu_{\textrm{POW}})$.
+We also simulate events at the SM parameter point using the alternative \POWHEG generator, producing a similarly sized event sample for the $\ttbar(2\ell)$ process at NLO accuracy in the strong coupling constant.
+As outlined in Sec.~\ref{sec:2-point-alternatives}, and with the caveats noted there, we assign a nuisance parameter $\nu_{\textrm{POW}}$, with $\nu_{\textrm{POW}}=0$ representing \MGvATNLO and $\nu_{\textrm{POW}}=1$ representing \POWHEG.
+Here, $\mathcal{V}=\{1\}$ allows us to train a single-parameter linear surrogate for the (log-) DCR, denoted $\hat S_{\textrm{POW}}(\bx|\nu_{\textrm{POW}})$.
 Figure~\ref{fig:pow-vs-MG} shows one-dimensional projections of the features, revealing shape differences.
 Minor statistical fluctuations appear in the data tails due to the stochastic independence of the samples, but the BPT averages them out.

-We leave uncertainties in the PDFs, requiring, e.g., 100 nuisance parameters corresponding to the variations in the PDFs eigendirections~\cite{Butterworth:2015oua} to future treatment.
-Instead, and to account for uncertainties in the efficiency of the $m(\ttbar)$ requirement, we chose a normalization uncertainty of 15\%, concretely $\alpha_{\textrm{norm}}=1.15$.
+Uncertainties in the PDFs, which would require around 100 nuisance parameters for variations along the PDF eigendirections~\cite{Butterworth:2015oua}, are deferred for future treatment.
+Instead, and to account for uncertainties in the $m(\ttbar)$ selection efficiency, we include a normalization uncertainty of 15\%, setting $\alpha_{\textrm{norm}}=1.15$.